hamza-cskn/MongoDBBenchmarker/README.md

   * Format: `%int(5,10)%`

  ## Config Mode
- use `dotnet run --config` command to get inputs from the `operations.json` file.
+Use `dotnet run --config` command to get inputs from the `operations.json` file.

 In config mode, no input will receive from the user.
-So, you have to specify connection credentials using these environment variables: `BENCHMARK_DATABASE_NAME`, `BENCHMARK_COLLECTION_NAME`, `BENCHMARK_CONNECTION_STRING`.
+So, you have to specify connection credentials using these environment variables:
+* `BENCHMARK_DATABASE_NAME`
+* `BENCHMARK_COLLECTION_NAME`
+* `BENCHMARK_CONNECTION_STRING`

+Also, you can specify location of `operations.json` file with `BENCHMARK_CONFIG_PATH` variable.
+It completely optional.